Are You Being Abused?

 We will build your case using the evidence you have gathered, your testimony, and our experience with VAWA cases.

-Call 407-995-6567 to schedule a case evaluation with our team.
-This is often the first step to finding your freedom away from your abuse and as a U.S. citizen.
+This is often the first step to finding your freedom away from your abuse as a U.S. citizen.
+VAWA protects all immigrants facing abuse.
+Don’t be afraid to stand up to your abuser.